 German grammar is very complex and relies heavily on memorization.
-Most German learners find it relatively easy to understand German grammar when reading or listening but struggle to use it correctly when speaking or writing.
+Most German learners find it relatively easy to understand German grammar when reading or listening, but struggle to use it correctly when speaking or writing.
 However, with the right tools and practice, you can master German grammar.
 I recommend learning new grammar patterns through input and practicing proper grammar through writing.
 You can gather input through any German language resource, such as books or TV shows.
 When you come across a new grammar point you don’t understand, copy and paste it into Google and write “grammar” after it.
 For example, let’s look up “auf grammar,” like in the image below.
 You will see several websites with grammar explanations pop up.

 Here I’m using the website Your Daily German.
 When you open the website, you will see a quick explanation of the grammar point, including meaning, how to use it, and example sentences.
 This is pretty standard across most grammar websites.